 Jack joined the Board of Trustees in October 2019.
 He was initiated at Westminster College in Missouri, where he served as Rush Chairman and Social Chairman.
 He later transferred and graduated from the University of Oklahoma with a Bachelor of Business Administration degree.
 He is the Founder and CEO of Candid Color Systems, a photo-marketing business that supports independent photographers, helps them grow their businesses, and stay competitive in the marketplace.
 Candid Color Systems, through its operators, currently photographs the graduation ceremonies on most college campuses across the country.
 Many SAE members likely have a Candid Color Systems picture of themselves receiving a diploma as they walk across the stage.
 Jack and his wife, Alison, live in Oklahoma City.
 Jack has seven children, including three sons that were initiated into SAE.
 Jack enjoys traveling, hiking, going to hundreds of his kids’ soccer games, and is a boating enthusiast in his free time.
 In addition to his work with the SAE Foundation, Jack is also on the Oklahoma Kappa Board and is involved in his chapter’s alumni relations.

 Bo joined the Board of Trustees in April 2021 and is a member from Northern Arizona University.
 As an undergraduate, he served his chapter in various positions, including Eminent Deputy Archon and Eminent Archon.
 As an Alumnus, he is involved with the Phoenix Alumni Association and recently served as the Association Board President.
 He has a Bachelor of Science degree in political science from Northern Arizona University and a Master of Business Administration degree from Arizona State University.
 Bo has 30 years of experience in commercial real estate and is currently the Senior Vice President of Citywide Commercial Real Estate.
-He lives in Scottsdale, Arizona, and has a son who is pursuing a career as an electrician.
+He lives in Scottsdale, Arizona.
 In his free time, Bo enjoys snow skiing and driving his Polaris RZR.
 He also occasionally enjoys hunting and fishing.
 Bo serves as a board member for ASU WP Carey College of Business Alumni Board of Directors, is an ASU President’s Club Member, and is on the Board of Advisors for the educational software firm K-16 Solutions.

 Matt joined the Board of Trustees in September 2022 and is a member from the University of Northern Iowa.
 As an undergraduate, he served his chapter as Eminent Deputy Archon, Membership Educator, Rush Chair, and Interfraternity Council Representative.
 As an alumnus, he has served on his chapter’s Housing Corporation.
 He has a Bachelor of Arts in political science and government and is the National Sales Director for Abbott Laboratories, where he has worked for 24 years in sales and marketing.
 Matt and his wife live in the northern suburbs of Chicago.
 They have two daughters and a beagle/basset hound mix named Murphy.
 In his free time, Matt enjoys traveling with his family, visiting breweries, reading, and working out.
 In addition to serving on the SAE Foundation’s Board of Trustees, Matt is a mentor for Women Leaders in Action and participates in Junior Achievement programs at his daughters’ schools.